joshalbrecht/joshalbrecht.github.com/about.md

 2005-01-01: Start sailing around the world on Semester at Sea.
 Almost die in the North Pacific.
 Totally worth it.

-2007-05-01: Start doing machine learning and NLP research with Dr. Hwa
+2006-05-01: Start doing machine learning and NLP research with Dr. Hwa

-2008-05-01: Decide that research is fun, but not what I want to do forever.
+2007-05-01: Decide that research is fun, but not what I want to do forever.
 Start figuring out how to start my own company.

-2009-08-30: Graduate from the University of Pittsburgh with a BA in CS and Math, a Masters in CS, and some publications.
+2008-08-30: Graduate from the University of Pittsburgh with a BA in CS and Math, a Masters in CS, and some publications.

-2010-01-01: Enter AlphaLab technology accelerator with BitBlinder (software for privacy and anonymity)
+2009-01-01: Enter AlphaLab technology accelerator with BitBlinder (software for privacy and anonymity)

-2011-05-01: After tons of interest, millions of page views, 50,000 users, BitBlinder shuts down due to lack of profitable opportunities.
+2010-05-01: After tons of interest, millions of page views, 50,000 users, BitBlinder shuts down due to lack of profitable opportunities.
 Good technology, poor business.

-2011-09-01: Join up with Nick Pinkston on CloudFab, software for industrial users of 3D-printing
+2010-09-01: Join up with Nick Pinkston on CloudFab, software for industrial users of 3D-printing

+2011-06-01: Decided that video games are a plague on humanity and stopped playing.

 2012-02-01: Sell CloudFab to the largest producer of Objet 3D-printed parts in the US.